siesta-project/buds/doc/README.md

-# buds {#buds}
+# Welcome to buds  {#mainWelcome}

+__Welcome to the documentation of buds BUDS_VERSION.__

+# Introduction  {#mainIntroduction}

-This library implements a generic interface for creating reference counted variables which enables easy garbage-collection for variables without worrying about copying data.
+Implementation of generic interface for creating reference counted variables.
+Reference counted variables enables garbage-collection for variables with the added benefit of never having to dublicate data.

-This is useful when using data-types/objects which you do not know when to delete because of depedencies.
+This is useful when using data-types/objects which you do not know when to delete because of unknown depedencies.

+## Documentation  {#mainDocumentation}

+- @subpage installInstructions
+  - @ref installBasic
+  - @ref installAdvanced
+  - @ref installSettings
+  - @ref installFunctionality
+  - @ref installVendor

+- @subpage download

+- @subpage devel
+  - @ref develNotes
+  - @ref develNew

+- @subpage contrib
+  - @ref contribAcknow

 ## Generic interface  {#budsGenericInterface}

 The basic buds-library adds certain files which are useful for creating custom reference counted types using a standard. buds may be installed